Open House: Are you satisfied with the facilities extended by Suwidha Kendras?

 Nirmaljit Singh Chatrath

-Even though Suwidha Kendras have been successful in extending various government services under one roof, at times the heavy rush of service-seekers and inadequate staff to deal with it create a sense of dissatisfaction.
-Therefore, the government should seriously think of increasing the staff deployed at these centres along with increasing the timming from 8 am to 7 pm.
+at suwidha centres Even though Suwidha Kendras have been successful in extending various government services under one roof, at times the heavy rush of service-seekers coupled with inadequate staff to deal with it create a sense of dissatisfaction.
+Therefore, the government should seriously think of increasing the staff deployed at these centres along with increasing the timing from 8 am to 7 pm.
 Another option that the authorities can explore is adopting a system wherein these centres are opened as franchises, which are given to the unemployed youths in every ward of the city.
 These franchise centres shall display rates clearly so that the public can enjoy their services.
-While it will serve consumers by helping them submit or pay their arrears, bills, taxes, and procure birth and death certificates, and NOC, etc., at a specified fee, a great number of youth, too, will get a new source of employment.
+While it will serve consumers by helping them submit or pay their arrears, bills, taxes, and procure birth and death certificates, and NOC, etc, at a specified fee, a great number of youth, too, will get a new source of employment.

 Rajat Kumar Mohindru